mukhtar-github/react-advanced/README.md

 When it comes to real apps, it's nice to have multiple pages.
 When we talk about Javascript frameworks, we're not talking about traditional HTML pages.
 In that case, we have a new term - a sinlge page application.
 Which just means that we have our one page, in this case where we have div with an id of root.
 And instead of going back to a server and requesting info about the pages where the user navigates, we setup a routing on the client side, without the page refreshing.

 The index.js is where we're setting up our react router, and then the Navbar file is where we display the links.

-We're given our BrowserRouter an alias of Router.
-Normally when you work with react router, you wrap your whole application in the Router.
+We've given our BrowserRouter an alias of Router.
+Normally when we work with react router, we wrap our whole application inside the Router in the root componet file.